Meet Dr. Richard Harrison, neurosurgeon

 When he isn’t seeing patients, Harrison likes to back country ski and spend time with his wife, son and daughter.
 Although he never achieved his dream of flying an F-14 for the Navy, Harrison did learn to fly.
 He owns and flies an Eclipse, a small jet aircraft.

 Dr. Richard Harrison is a board-certified neurosurgeon who practices with BayCare Clinic Neurological Surgeons.
-He sees patients in Green Bay, Wisconsin, and in Escanaba and Iron Mountain, Michigan.
+He sees patients in Green Bay, Wisconsin, and in Escanaba, Michigan.

 About BayCare Clinic